-Your insurance premiums are calculated weekly and deducted monthly from your Super Savings - Corporate Accumulation account.
+Half (50%) of the premiums for your Standard Death and Total & Permanent Disability and all of the premiums for any Additional cover are calculated weekly and deducted monthly from your Super Savings - Corporate Accumulation account.

-1. Standard Death cover
+1. Standard Death and Total & Permanent Disability cover